quantumlib/qsim/docs/tutorials/README.md

 ## Creating a GCE VM

 Once you have a project enabled with a billing account, you will be able to create resources.
-The key resource required for this project is a Virtual Machine (VM) used to run the qsim Quantum Simulations.
+The key resource required for this project is a Virtual Machine (VM) used to run the qsim quantum simulations.

 ### Use the Cloud Console